My Ontario Security License: Security Guard Training Basics

 How To Communicate Effectively As A Security Guard

 Communication is central to the duties of a Security Guard in Ontario.
 Reporting information over your radio is key to helping your team understand the variety of situations you may witness or be involved in.
 As part of your Security Guard training, be sure to study the important Association of Public Safety Communications Officials (APCO) “10” Codes.
-These Radio Ten Codes are essential for communication and there are 100 commonly used codes to know about, and some of these may be appear on your Ontario Security Guard license exam as they also appear in the Ontario Ministry of Community Safety and Correctional Services study guide for the exam.
+These Radio Ten Codes are essential for communication and there are 100 commonly used codes to know about, and some of these may be appear on your Ontario Security Guard license exam as they also appear in the Ontario Ministry of The Solicitor General study guide for the exam.

 Examinations And Security Guard Licensing In Ontario